captured Landscapes - Human Portraits

-A Hungarian-Cuban collaboration for
+A Hungarian-Cuban collaboration for pro-human art and education in the Americas

 Background

 While the area around Times Square clearly represents only a slice of New York, it is a striking visual metaphor for the world we live in.
-A world of advertising billboards, social media posts and bottomless, simplistic newsfeeds.
+A world of advertising billboards, social media posts and bottomless, simplistic news feeds.
 It is a world ruled by slogans, clichés, impersonal language, scripted communication, superficial connections and pre-packaged relationships.
 A world where authenticity gets lost, if not outright punished.

 Such a world is well-known to all of us who grew up in Eastern Europe at some point in the twentieth century.
 We know how such worlds are born and where they invariably lead to.
 We know it less through experience with commercial advertising, but from our history of authoritarian regimes, both from the left and the right of politics.
 We know from personal experience that the basic methods and the functions of slogans, whether for commercial or for political purposes, are the same: obliterate the personal or the individual, and glorify the uniform, the impersonal, the communal.